Parts of a Computer

 Observation:

-Conclusion: This game will help the students recognise a computer’s parts.
+Conclusion: This game will help the students recognise computer parts.

 Suggested Variation in Rules: